-The Men behind the wheel at Lawmen Racing Inc.
+The force behind the team at Lawmen Racing, Inc.

 Our drivers get some of the finest training in the world, completing courses on police pursuit driving.
 However, we also know accidents will happen.
 That's why we take safety very seriously.
 Like making sure drivers on the road wear their seatbelts, we make sure we have the most up to date safety equipment in our cars.